Jennie-igans/alx-system_engineering-devops/0x00-shell_basics/README.md

-deletes all file in current working directory
+deletes all files that ends with the character